fbrowther/SQLAlchemy-Challenge/README.md

 # SQLAlchemy-Challenge

 Owing to its splendid natural beauty, Honolulu, Hawaii is a favourite destination for most travellers.
-As a part of this research project,  I was required to analyse the climate dataset (hawaii.sqlite) for Hawaii.
+As a part of this research project,  I was required to analyse the climate dataset (hawaii.sqlite) for Hawaii to determine its suitability to be an ideal holiday destination.

 Is travelling to Honolulu enjoyable all throughout the year?